 Born to parents from the East and the West, Latifah is fascinated with cultural hybridity and how this shapes her senses and the lens through which she experiences the world.
 In pursuit of a fleeting moment, she contextualises and reframes the presence and absence of family members and belongings.

 Alecia Neo develops long-term projects that involve collaborations with individuals and communities.
 Her practice unfolds primarily through photography, video, and participatory workshops that address modes of radical hospitality, caregiving, and wellbeing.
 She is the co-founder of Brack, a platform for socially engaged art and collaborative practices.

-Pablo Paillole works with moving image, sound, text and photography to explore the relationship between popular culture and politics; fiction and reality; past, present and future.
+Through moving image, sound, text and photography, Paillole explores the relationship between popular culture and politics; fiction and reality; past, present and future.
 Through his audiovisual installations - often personal and inspired by his own Spanish cultural heritage - he asks questions around the concepts of truth, narrative and history using archival media and found footage.

 Abdul Shakir (also known as ‘Grasshopper’) is a multidisciplinary multimedia artist and one of the co-founders of Filamen, Malaysia's leading new media art collective which focuses on projection mapping, light installation and interactive installation projects.